openvinotoolkit/openvino/docs/Documentation/model_introduction.md

          # compile model
          compiled_model = ov.compile_model(ov_model)

-         # prepare input_data your way using HF tokenizer or your own tokenizer
+         # prepare input_data using HF tokenizer or your own tokenizer
          # encoded_input is reused here for simplicity

          # run the inference